No products in the cart.

 Cooker Hoods Buying Guide

-Integrated
+Integrated Cooker Hoods

 The term integrated is used to describe appliances that are fitted into your kitchen cabinets.
-In the case of hoods, there are two main options
+In the case of hoods, there are two main options:

 1. Fully Integrated

-These fit into a cabinet above the hob and have a door or panel on (to match the kitchen unit doors).
-Usually you pull it open to reveal the hood filters to extract air while you are cooking and then it neatly slots back into place when you are finished.
+These fit into a cabinet above the hob and have a door or panel(to match the kitchen unit doors).
+Usually, you pull it open to reveal the hood filters to extract air while cooking, and then it neatly slots back into place when finished.
 This Luxair 60cm extractor is an excellent hood, with very high extraction.

 2. Canopy